| Feature | Sinn UX Series | Ressence Type 3/5/11 | DIY "Hydro-Mod" |

 Extreme Water Resistance (Theory)

 Because oil is incompressible, pressure changes don’t affect the case interior.
 The theory is no air = no internal condensation and no fogging, ever.
 This is why oil-filled watches excel in deep-water professional use.
+To understand how oil affects pressure handling, it helps to know how water resistance works in conventional watches.

 Shock and Vibration Damping